JanJereczek/FastIsostasy.jl/docs/src/examples.md

 plot3D(fip, [lastindex(t_out) ÷ 2, lastindex(t_out)])
 ```

-... and here goes the total displacement at ``t = 50 \, \mathrm{kyr}``!
+... and here goes the total displacement at \$t = 50 \, \mathrm{kyr}\$.
 You can now access the elastic and viscous displacement at time `t_out[k]` by respectively calling `fip.out.ue[k]` and `fip.out.u[k]`.
 For the present case, the latter can be compared to an analytic solution that is known for this particular case.
 Let's look at the accuracy of our numerical scheme over time by running following plotting commands:

 ```@example MAIN
-fig = Figure(fontsize = 10)
+fig = Figure()
 ax = Axis(fig[1, 1])
 cmap = cgrad(:jet, length(t_out), categorical = true)
 ii, jj = Omega.Mx:Omega.Nx, Omega.My